bbugraakca/java-depo-uygulamasi/README.md

 Advanced warehouse and sales system written in Java programming language.

 ### Setup
 You can run this file by a java compiler, open the folder with the extension .sql in the database by seamlessly import the file after you build MySQL system.
-Database name must "storage" should you experience problems if you type a different name.
+Database name must "depolama" should you experience problems if you type a different name.

 ### Login İnformation